Honda Life: Third generation (1998)

-In December 2000, a turbocharged variant named Honda Life Dunk was introduced as 2001 year model.
-The Honda Life Dunk and the Honda That's were listed by Forbes magazine as among the weirdest car names.
+In December 2000, a turbocharged variant named Honda Life Dunk was introduced.
+This has a sportier appearance, with more aggressively styled headlamps, a large opening in the front bumper, and an asymmetric grille.
+The Honda Life Dunk (and the Honda That's) were listed by Forbes magazine as among the weirdest car names.
+The Life Dunk was given new model codes; JB3 for the front-wheel drive model and JB4 for the four-wheel drive one.

 "Kei-Mover" appeared as a new version in the lineup.
 Practicality, safety, and environmental performance were prioritized, improving economic efficiency.